Opponents of 'no-deal' Brexit defeat PM Johnson, who promises an election

 In an historic showdown between prime minister and parliament, Johnson’s opponents said they wanted to prevent him playing Russian roulette with a country once touted as a confident pillar of Western economic and political stability.

-They argue that nothing can justify the risk of a ‘no-deal’ Brexit that would cut economic ties overnight with Britain’s biggest export market and inevitably bring huge economic disruption.
+They argue that nothing can justify the risk of a ‘no-deal’ Brexit that would cut economic ties overnight with Britain’s biggest export market and inevitably bring huge economic dislocation.

 Johnson cast the challenge as an attempt to force Britain to surrender to the EU just as he hopes to secure concessions on the terms of the divorce, helped by the threat to walk out without one.
 Ahead of the vote, he said would never accept another delay to Brexit beyond Oct.
 31.

+“Parliament is on the brink of wrecking any deal we might be able to strike in Brussels,” Johnson said.
+“Because tomorrow’s bill would hand control of the negotiations to the EU.”

-Johnson’s government will now seek to hold a vote on Wednesday to approve an early election, most likely to be held on Oct.
-14. An election would pit the avowed Brexiteer against Labour leader Jeremy Corbyn, a veteran socialist.
+Johnson’s government will now seek to hold a vote on Wednesday to approve an early election, most likely on Oct.
+14. This would pit the avowed Brexiteer against Labour leader Jeremy Corbyn, a veteran socialist.

-In the eye of the Brexit maelstrom, though, it was unclear whether opposition parties would support such a move - which requires the support of two-thirds of the 650-seat House of Commons.
+In the Brexit maelstrom, though, it was unclear whether opposition parties would support such a move - which requires the support of two-thirds of the 650-seat House of Commons.

 Corbyn has long demanded an election as the best way out of the crisis, but many of those seeking to prevent a ‘no-deal’ Brexit say Johnson could time the poll to ensure that parliament cannot prevent an Oct.
 31 departure - with or without a deal.